dwyl/env2/Readme.md

 ## What?

-env2 allows you to store your environment variables in a `env.json` file which gets loaded when your app starts.
+env2 allows you to store your environment variables in an `env.json` file which gets loaded when your app starts.

+All the entries in the `env.json` file are available as keys in the `process.env` object.

 ## How?